UniCredit Bank Austria Business Indicator:

-Labor market benefits
+Labour market benefits

-The strong economic growth will continue to have a noticeably positive effect on the Austrian labor market.
+The strong economic growth will continue to have a noticeably positive effect on the Austrian labour market.
 The growth in employment will increase to 1.8 percent on average for 2017.
 This represents an increase of around 65,000 jobs in total compared with the previous year.
-For the first time since 2011, the strong increase in the labor supply, primarily due to migration from other EU countries, can be more than compensated for, with the number of job seekers falling by 15,000.
+For the first time since 2011, the strong increase in the labour supply, primarily due to migration from other EU countries, can be more than compensated for, with the number of job seekers falling by 15,000.

 “The unemployment rate will fall to 8.6 percent in 2017.
-In 2018, the labor market will continue to improve due to the strong upturn.
+In 2018, the labour market will continue to improve due to the strong upturn.
 We are optimistic that the 1.4 percent growth in employment year-on-year will be high enough to further reduce the unemployment rate to 8.2 percent as an annual average for 2018”, says Pudschedl.